Our verdict

 merrell-moab-3-style.JPG

-Some of the reviewers were also pleasantly surprised that it can accommodate broad feet without giving regular-footed hikers a sloppy in-shoe feeling.
+We are also pleasantly surprised that it can accommodate broad feet without giving the regular-footed testers among us a sloppy in-shoe feeling.

 At its widest part (around the metatarsal joints), the Moab 3 is 96 mm wide.
 This is 2.9 mm narrower than the average and 3.9 mm narrower than the popular Salomon X Ultra 4 GTX.
 However, what makes the Moab 3 feel so roomy is that its forefoot doesn't get much narrower around the toes.
 It is 79.5 mm wide around the toes, which is actually 5.6 mm wider than the average!